 Depending on what you have scheduled for your days, it is wise to convert your schedule into tasks so when it is an easy way to complete your schedule.

 Whatever you have setup on your schedule, you are going to want to make it into a task, or multiple tasks.
-For example one of the items you have on your schedule is go to the grocery store.
+For example one of the items you have on your schedule is going to the grocery store.
 Instead of just putting down, go to the grocery store, you will need to create a list, maybe the menu, and go to the grocery store.

 This is breaking things up into manageable pieces so you don’t feel overwhelmed.